biolab/orange2/docs/reference/rst/Orange.data.filter.rst

     .. attribute:: values

-        An list of accepted values.
+        A list of accepted strings.

     .. attribute:: case_sensitive

         Tells whether the comparisons are case sensitive.
 Default is ``True``.

 The following script selects instances whose age is "young" or "presbyopic" and which are "astigmatic".
 Unknown values are ignored.
 If value for one of the